mnieber/dodo-commands/doc/dodo-command.rst

 Because the ``DodoCommand`` class implements :code:`add_arguments` and :code:`handle`, subclasses of ``DodoCommand`` must now implement :code:`add_arguments_imp` and :code:`handle_imp` instead.

 Note that since command scripts are written in Python, it's not guaranteed that all operations are confirmed or echoed to the screen.
-Command scripts that do not completely honor the --confirm and --echo flags should be mark it with ``safe = False``, as shown in the example below.
+Command scripts that do not completely honor the ``--confirm`` and ``--echo`` flags should be marked with ``safe = False``, as shown in the example below.
 Unsafe commands will not run with the --echo flag, and will pause with a warning when run with the --confirm flag.

 .. code-block:: python